ritukanta/bash-unix/README.md

 - There are plenty types of Shell Program (sh/ ksh/ rbash etc), out of which we are 'bout to learn <code>Bash</code> or Bourne Again Shell

-- It was mainly designed for UNIX and Linux users as is perfect stands with Linux Environment
+- It was mainly designed for UNIX and Linux users as it perfect stands with Linux Environment

 - It is an open source [GNU](https://www.gnu.org/home.en.html) project